The Rise of Machine Learning Makes Our Networks Smarter

 Using machine learning to improve the network

-With the introduction of Aruba NetInsight and IntroSpect, we can.
+With the introduction of Aruba IntroSpect, we can.
 The power of machine learning, coupled with the cloud, when applied to complex networks, can improve the user experience and stop cyberattacks faster.

-With the introduction of machine learning-based solutions like NetInsight and IntroSpect, we are entering a new age of possibilities for smarter, automated networks.
+With the introduction of machine learning-based solutions, we are entering a new age of possibilities for smarter, automated networks.
 Through the power of software, we will have brilliant, always-learning network engineers and security analysts continuously watching over our networks and helping us to deliver a better experience to our users.

 Learn more about IntroSpect.